- Adventure Playground

 On enrolment, pupils are placed in one of four school houses – Kowhai, Pohutukawa, Karaka and Koromiko.
 The house system encourages interaction between senior, middle and junior pupils and provides a platform for leadership skills to develop in our senior pupils as they take up “house captain” roles.
 Families are grouped in the same houses.

 Illness and Accident

 Accidents and illnesses are attended by the teacher or trained first-aider in the sick bay (near the office) and are recorded in a log.
-Standard treatment procedures as recommended by the Department of Health will be applied.
+Standard treatment procedures as recommended by the Ministry of Health will be applied.
 First aid is given for simple cuts or abrasions.
 Where a more severe injury has been sustained, parents will be immediately notified by phone and will be asked to take the child to a doctor.